How To Use QR Codes In Ads For Better Engagement Online & Offline

 Using phrases such as “Find out more” and “Learn more” don’t do much to get people to scan.

-Secondly, make sure that the QR COde takes them directly to your promise.
-If you’re promising that they’re going to get the best chocolate chip cookie recipe in history, then when they scan the code and it goes to your website, the trip must take them directly to your promised item or page.
+• Make sure that the QR Code takes them directly to your promise.
+If you’re promising that they’re going to get the best chocolate chip cookie recipe in history, then when they scan and it goes to your website, the trip must take them directly to your promised item or page.

-When I created The QR Market, one of its core tenants is: I wanted people to be able to get your offer in as few clicks or taps as possible.
+When I created The QR Market, one of its core tenants: I wanted people to be able to get your offer in as few clicks or taps as possible.

 If they have to go hunting for your “promise,” they’ll leave quickly.